zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

    - Dates are stored in Asia/Dhaka timezone (UTC+6)
    - Start Date cannot be in the past
    - End Date must be after Start Date
+   - Tasks must have at least one user assigned
+   - Goals must have at least one task
    - Users can backfill or edit entries for ANY past date (no time limit)
    - **Dashboard (current month)**: Only shows goals where today's date is between startDate and endDate
    - **Dashboard (past/future month selected)**: Shows all goals with any overlap in that month